 Many of you will know all of this and can go straight to Choosing the Best Gun for Home Defense.

 A handgun is one of the most common selections for good home defense weapons.
-The pistol and revolver are the two most prominent handguns in use nowadays.
+Within that, you have revolvers or semi-auto pistols to choose from.

 A pistol is a handgun that has one chamber built into the gun barrel.
 A pistol has the advantages of being compact, easy to handle, and firing with one hand.
 The disadvantages are that it can only load a limited number of bullets compared to rifles.
 It also has a lower power output than long guns.
 The following are some examples of pistol’s common firing mechanisms: